They're so delicious, you'd never guess they're clean eating!

 Here’s the second most important part of this recipe: giving the corn a little bit of a char.
 It took me a long time to realize that char, browning, and caramelization were actually kind of like secret ingredients.
 They add an extra layer of flavor to your cooking, and getting a little color on the corn will totally transform it from simply sweet to super sweet!

-I’m so excited about these clean eating grilled chicken nachos that I think I’m going to sign off and make a plate right now.
+I’m so excited about these clean-eating healthy chicken nachos that I think I’m going to sign off and make a plate right now.
 Let me know in the comments if these are the solutions to your nacholess life.
 I’d love to hear your thoughts!

 - 2 tablespoons olive oil

-- 8 ounces boneless and skinless chicken breast, chopped small
+- 8 ounces boneless and skinless chicken breasts chopped small

 - 1 tablespoon lime juice